Membership is not necessary to participate in the life of the congregation, including worship, communion, children’s ministry, and other activities.

 However … Membership is what moves many people toward feeling like Zion is their church.

 Becoming a Member of Zion

 Most often, individuals become official members of Zion by attending a new member orientation and affirming membership at Zion, after being baptized at another church.
-A New Member Orientation is held about 3 times each year, focused on getting to know the staff, and other members.
+A New Member Orientation is held about twice each year, focused on getting to know the staff, and other members.
 There will also be a brief overview of Lutheran Christian beliefs and practices, the ministries of Zion, and expectations of members.

 Others become members of Zion by: